-- Serious breaches of this disclosure policy may be treated with disciplinary action, including dismissal, at the discretion of the Board. - Where the breach is alleged against a member of the Board, that director will be excluded from the Board's consideration of the breach and any disciplinary action for the Company to take.
+Serious breaches of the Company's Disclosure Policy may be treated with disciplinary action, including dismissal, at the discretion of the Board.

+Where the breach is alleged against a member of the Board, that director will be excluded from the Board's consideration of the breach.